 iii) Borrow in foreign currency:

-Foreigners can get up to 60% financing from certain banks if they borrow in a major currency other than shekels.
+Foreigners looking to finance a home purchase in Israel can get up to 60% LTV from certain banks if they borrow in a major currency other than shekels.

 The first step in the mortgage process in Israel: Getting pre-approved

 The first step in taking a home loan in Israel is obtaining a pre-approval letter (ishur ikroni).
 Pre-approval letters can be prepared even before you’ve picked out your home, based on what you can afford.
 With a pre-approval in hand, buyers know exactly how much they can borrow – and therefore how much house they can afford.
 This puts the buyer in a stronger position to make an offer, negotiate and close on a property.
 Pre-approvals are valid for 3 months and can usually be extended if you do not find a property immediately.
 If you are starting to look to buy a home, the first step should always be to get pre-approved for a loan.

 Aaron Krasner contributed to this article.
 Aaron works at a private mortgage consulting firm in Israel.
 He can be reached by email at [email protected].